Asamartino/Rust/Hands-on Rust/README.md

 To help you in your quest, there are two power-ups (healing potion and dungeon map) disseminated around the dungeon as well as different types of swords.
 Once you find an item use the "g" key on your keyboard to put it in your inventory.
 You can then use it at anytime by simple pressing its corresponding number.
 <br />
 <br />
-You can also use get more information by simply pointing at monster or items with your mouse.
+You can also get more information by simply pointing at monsters or items with your mouse.
 <br />
 <br />
 ![image](https://user-images.githubusercontent.com/61462365/197328182-35c1ff37-3254-4900-b49a-b0429b8a694f.png)